The Drivers Guide To Electric Cars

 You can get a slow 3.6kW box fitted which is approximately 1.6 times faster than a standard 3 pin 240v plug and it should for example charge a Nissan Leaf in approximately 7-8 hours which is perfect for overnight.

-Our recommendation is to get a 7kW wallbox fitted for a cost around £800-£900 and it should be around 3 times faster than charging from a standard 3 pin plug socket and be able to charge a Nissan Leaf in 3-4 hours, there are also 22kW home chargers available for around £1500 fitted but not all electric cars will be compatible.
+The most popular option is a 7kW wallbox fitted for a cost around £800-£900 and it should be around 3 times faster than charging from a standard 3 pin plug socket and be able to charge a Nissan Leaf in 3-4 hours, there are also 22kW home chargers available for around £1500 fitted but not all electric cars will be compatible.

 Electric Car Charging at The Workplace

-At the time of writing this article businesses, charities and non-profit organisations are eligible for the Government Workplace Charging Scheme and they can claim up to £500 per charging point.
+At the time of writing this article businesses, charities and non-profit organisations are eligible for the Government Workplace Charging Scheme.
+The grant covers up to 75% of total costs (up to £350 per socket and for a maximum of 40 sockets).

 Typically, businesses will want one of the faster chargers at 22kW or higher.
-Cost is in the region of £1000 - £1500 per charging point, the grant could save them up to 50% of the installation costs, saving up to a total £10,000.
+Cost is in the region of £1000 - £1500 per charging point.

 The grant may not be available forever, so our advice, especially for small businesses who may find the costs a strain is to accelerate your full electric plans while you can still take advantage of the grant.